meowyen/python-homework/README.md

 - The greatest increase in profits (date and amount) over the entire period.
 - The greatest decrease in losses (date and amount) over the entire period.

-Results are printed to the terminal and a text file named `output.txt`.
+Results are printed to the terminal and written to a text file.